Tao Hongjing: Daoism

 Tao Hongjing was effectively the founder of the Shangqing or Maoshan School (Maoshan zong 茅山宗).
 From 483, Tao became interested in the Shangqing revelations granted to Yang Xi more than a century earlier and decided to collect the original autograph manuscripts, using calligraphy as one of the criteria to establish their authenticity.
 He began to gather the manuscripts from Daoists living on Maoshan in 488 and his major acquisitions date from that year to 490 when he travelled to Zhejiang.
 When Tao retired to Maoshan in 492 he intended to edit the manuscripts, drawing inspiration from Gu Huan's (顧歡, 425?–488?) now-lost Zhenji jing (真跡經, "Scripture on the Traces of the Perfected"), an earlier but in Tao's view unsatisfying account of Yang Xi's revelations.
 In 498–99, supported by the emperor, Tao compiled and fully annotated the manuscripts.
 His enterprise resulted in two major works, the esoteric c.
 493 Dengzhen yinjue (登真隱訣, "Concealed Instructions for the Ascent to Perfection") and the c.
 499 Zhen'gao ("Declarations of the Perfected"), which was intended for wide circulation.
 Tao also compiled a complete catalogue of Shangqing texts, which is no longer extant.
 Moreover, the Shangqing revelations inspired Tao to compose a commentary to one of the texts received by Yang Xi, the Jianjing (劍經, "Scripture of the Sword"), which is included in the Taiping Yulan.
 Later, in 517, Tao edited the Zhoushi mingtong ji (周氏冥通記, "Records of Mr. Zhou's Communications with the Unseen") based on his autograph manuscripts from the revelations bestowed upon his disciple Zhou Ziliang, who had committed suicide in 516 after receiving successive visions of the Perfected.

-Protoscience
+Science

 The sinologist Roger Greatrex describes Ge Hong and Tao Hongjing as "early scientists" who made numerous observations of natural phenomena, which they attempted to accord with the Five Elements theory.
 In modern terms, Tao experimented with protoscience rather than the scientific method.
 His methodology and results have significance in the history of science in China.
 Tao's pharmacological commentary uses the termyàn (驗, "examine; test; verify") to denote medical efficacy of substances.